Firoz Shah palace complex: Charbagh garden

+Today, the historic parkland has been partially preserved as the O.P.
+Jindal Park, though much of the original Tughlaq-era masonry and water channels were lost during subsequent centuries of redevelopment.
+The open spaces surrounding the Gujari Mahal and the protected grounds managed by the Archaeological Survey of India (ASI) remain the only visible remnants of the once-contiguous royal horticultural landscape.

+Jahaj Kothi Museum (18th century structure on 11th-12th century CE temple site)

-Jahaj Kothi Museum, a later era building that was originally a Jain temple which was later used as residence by George Thomas, is located inside the Firoz Shah palace complex and is maintained by Archaeological Survey of India.
+Jahaj Kothi Museum, located on southwest corner of GJUST 2 km east of Firoz Shah Palace Complex, is a later era building that was originally a Jain temple which was later used as residence by George Thomas, which is currently maintained by Archaeological Survey of India.

 Nearby Haryana Rural Antique Museum is in Gandhi Bhawan, and exhibits the evolution of agriculture and vanishing antiques.
 The Rakhigarhi Indus Valley Civilisation Museum is located in Rakhigarhi, which is an Indus Valley Civilisation site 60 km away, and is established by the state government.

-Residence of Superintendent of Livestock Farm

-A large British Raj] era historic building in the complex, to the northeast, was used as a residence for the superintendent of the Government Livestock Farm, Hisar (c.
-1809).